culturedigitalskills/2024-360-digitisation/episodes/introduction.Rmd

 NICOLA PLEASE use terminology correctly and consistently in the website.
 Either use the term: panoramic photos or 360 photos.
 Whatever you choose stick to it.
 </span>
 -->
+> When talking about panoramic photographs we must be aware of certain terminolgy, this is because there are different techniques to visualise immersive environments.
+This techniques are applied depending on the user final outcome and purpose.
+In this lesson we are not going to explore neither VR immersive environments being made whith spherical stereographic photograph nor with full 3D explorable settings (3D engines and videogames).
+The purpose here is to understand the process of capturing and visualising spherical panorama photogrpahs for cultural heritage environment digitisation.

 ## Panorama photographs